Summer Youth Employment Program FAQs

 For the youth participant:

-• Valid Photo ID, passport, birth certificate, or copy of birth records
+• Valid Photo ID, passport, birth certificate, or copy of birth records from country of origin

 • Social Security card